Manuel López (artist): Exhibitions

 The Los Angeles Music Center showcased López in its digital series For the Love of L.A. that included more than 35 artists.
 Running from August 11, 2020 to October 27, 2020, the showcase was a means for artists to share their views of the city of Los Angeles that would be shared on social media such as Instagram.
 López's video depicts a hilly Eastside community drawn with white on a black background, different than his usual pencil on paper.
 The artwork was turned into a four and a half minute video of a slowly changing cityscape with a purple gradient sky in multiple variations.
 This created the effect of motion; the visuals were paired with sound to evoke feeling, such as the laughter of children, the ringing of bells, the passing of cars, and the barking of a dog.

 Marvella Muro, the curator of the series, writes that López's "meticulous drawings capture the hilly settings of the Eastside with old rooftops and sky views filled with palm trees, the tops of tall pine trees, and electric lines."
 The Boyle Heights Beat describes the sound track as a mix of "the jingle of paleteros selling their wares, birds chirping, traffic passing by."

+In 2025, López's work was included in the group exhibition, Surface Streets, curated by Russell Ferguson, at the Marion Goodman Gallery, Los Angeles.

 Public art work

-In 2021, the Los Angeles Metropolitan Transportation Authority commissioned Lopéz to produce a new "tribute poster" for the transit system.
+In 2021, the Los Angeles County Metropolitan Transportation Authority commissioned Lopéz to produce a new "tribute poster" for the transit system.
 The artwork is based on a poem by Joseph Rios, An Ode to the Essential.
 It is on display in print and digital display forms in bus, rail and platform locations, as well as in maintenance facilities, offices, and customer care centers.
 Metro Art states that it honors the "workers includ[ing] our own employees — who have kept L.A.
 County moving — and our riders, many of whom are also essential workers.
 The poster also honors all those we have lost during the COVID-19 pandemic."